Yvntrix/chat-ai/README.md

-# Another Chat
+# ChatAi

-A chat app with global chat an OpenAi implementation
+A chat app with realtime chat and OpenAi implementation

 ## Deploy Status